Antisocial Personality Disorder

 - Stable over time and in a variety of situations

 - Not traceable entirely to socio-cultural standards or developmental stages of life

 - Not explainable as a side effect of drug or alcohol use, or of another medical condition

-The person must be at least 18 years old to be diagnosed with antisocial personality disorder.
-If symptoms manifest at an earlier age, the child or adolescent could be diagnosed with conduct disorder, a related condition that covers persistent antisocial behavior in youth.
+The person must be at least 18 years old to be diagnosed.
+If antisocial personality disorder symptoms manifest at an earlier age, the child or adolescent could be diagnosed with conduct disorder, a related condition that covers persistent antisocial behavior in youth.
 Up to 40 percent of young people diagnosed with conduct disorder will later be diagnosed with ASDP, and mental health professionals expect those with ASPD to have demonstrated some of the disorder’s distinctive characteristics by the age of 15.

 Antisocial Personality Disorder Causes and Risk Factors